 ~ Margarita Cupcakes (I’ve never been big on cupcakes before … until NOW!
 These are heavenly creations from In Johnna’s Kitchen.)

-~ The Only Margarita Recipe You’ll Ever Need from Celiac in the City (Need I say more?
+~ The Only Margarita Recipe You’ll Ever Need (Need I say more?
 Well, you know me … I just have to!
-There’s one surprise ingredient that Sarah says makes these classic margaritas very smooth.
+There’s one surprise ingredient that Sarah of Celiac in the City says makes these classic margaritas very smooth.
 I like smooth in so many things, just not men.
 LOL)

 ~ Jalapeno Margaritas (As Kristina of Spabettie says: this is “everyone’s favorite summer cocktail with a spicy kick! naturally sweetened, this no-mixer margarita will be your summertime staple!”
 I say try one right now to “warm up” before summer arrives!)